eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 | `hammer` | Hammer point and direction |
 | `response` | Response point and direction |

+### HSV Color Filter Calibration

+The HSV calibration window (accessible via "Calibrate Color Filter" in Config Tool) allows you to:
+- See live preview of Original | Mask | Filtered views
+- Adjust Hue, Saturation, and Value ranges with sliders
+- Immediately see which pixels will be detected as the signal line
+- Apply changes to save to your configuration

+**Tip:** For best results, the mask should show only the signal line as white pixels, with everything else black.

 ### Analysis Parameters

 **FFT Method:**